Sign Up As A Member

 FAQs

-The French Open’s prize money is always a hot topic, so it’s common for fans to have several questions relating to the subject.
-Here are some of the most common we hear.
+The French Open’s prize money is always a hot topic, so fans often have several questions about it.
+Here are some of the most common ones.

-Luckily for most players, they will not have to also pay taxes to their local governments due to double tax treaties that typically exist to prevent double taxation.
+Luckily, most players will not have to pay taxes to their local governments due to double tax treaties that typically exist to prevent double taxation.

 Do junior French Open players win prize money?

-Considering the challenges the tournament faced to operate successfully, it’s impressive they retained most of the purse.
+Considering the challenges the tournament faced in operating successfully, it’s impressive that they retained most of the purse.

 Home > Prize Money > French Open Prize Money